 Emulating Elegance Since 1978

-Today, under new ownership, our craftsmen continue to develop and evolve the Chalon portfolio.
+Today, our craftsmen continue to develop and evolve the Chalon portfolio.
 Predominantly English in style, our designs have been flavoured by particular influences from France, Scandinavia and Ireland to develop a distinctive house style.

 The Chalon Family, a local family from Somerset start their antique restoration business.